FileOnQ/Imaging.Heif/building.md

 C:\Program Files\Meson
 ```

+*In our environment `nasm` was not automatically added to the path, but the other dependencies were*

 ## Compile
 First time compilation takes a very long time, after you start the build go grab a cup of ☕ or 🍵.
 Our build agent runs the entire clean build in about 25-35 minutes, your build times may vary.
 Future builds won't take as long even if you do a clean and rebuild as vcpkg will cache binaries in your user directory.